Understanding the different types of properties and what to expect from your taxes

 When you apply for a mortgage, your mortgage lender will want to know whether you’re applying for a loan on a primary residence, secondary residence, or investment property.
 The interest rates and loan terms are different for each type of residence because the risk factor is different to your lender.
 Most home loans are for primary residences, but plenty of buyers are looking for vacation homes or even investment properties, too, and your rates and taxes will change depending on how you use the property.

 In this article we’ll define each type of property and discuss what your loan options and tax implications will be depending on how you use your property.

-If you’re planning to live in the home full-time, it’s a primary residence.
-From the mortgage lender’s perspective, this means the lowest risk and, therefore, usually the best rates and lowest down payment.
+From the mortgage lender’s perspective, a primary residence carries the lowest risk to them and to you so, therefore, it usually has the best rates and lowest down payment options.